uchicago-webservices/uac-2017-alexa-engage/README.md

 ## Certification ##

-I deployed a prod version of this skill on 6/29/2017 in order to test the Amazon submission and review process.
+I deployed a prod version of this skill in order to test the Amazon certification process.
 While under review, code changes cannot be made.
 The skill will have to be withdrawn first.

 See https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-submission-checklist for certification guidelines.